jhutchinswisc/AEFoundations/course_outline.md

 ### Risk (2 weeks)

 Moschini and Hennessy provide a nice overview of risk and uncertainty in economic decision making, including a brief, but informative development of expected utility theory.
-Read this first as background for our learing during this part of the course.
+Read this first as background for our learning during this part of the course.

 - Moschini, Giancarlo, and David A. Hennessy.
 “Chapter 2 Uncertainty, Risk Aversion, and Risk Management for Agricultural Producers.”
 In Handbook of